 I am pleased to present the FY 2021 Proposed Budget and the Five - Year Capital Improvement Program that reflects PSTA's mission and goals.
 The emphasis in FY 2021 is to maintain service to Pinellas County and to fully participate in collaborative transportation policy and priority settings, and financial partnerships with other federal, state and regional partners to ensure that PSTA has financial stability for both capital and operations in the long run.
-As outlined below, staff is committed to continually building on our successes and to lead the transit industry in innovations.
+Outlined below are five areas that are the foundation of PSTA's balanced scorecard called Performance Counts.
+Staff is committed to continually building on our successes and to lead the transit industry in innovations.